sendgrid/docs/source/Classroom/Track/Clicks/clicktracking_ssl.md

 SendGrid supports SSL enabled click and open tracking.
 This feature is enabled automatically if you are using a shared IP address or have a non-whitelabeled domain.
 To enable SSL click and open tracking for a whitelabeled domain, additional configuration for SSL keys is required.

+{% info %}
+SSL enabled click and open tracking is only available for Pro accounts and higher.
+{% endinfo %}

 {% anchor h2 %}
 Configuring SSL Certificates and Keys
 {% endanchor %}